Everything you need to know about the flat tax or Prélèvement Forfaitaire Unique

 Transfer my head office

-Easier to understand and calculate, the flat tax replaces the old tax mechanisms deemed too cumbersome and difficult to understand.
-It has lightened the tax burden for many taxpayers, and made existing tax rules easier to understand, encouraging investment in equities and bonds.
+Easier to understand and calculate, the flat tax replaces the old tax systems that were seen as too complicated and difficult to grasp.
+It has reduced the tax burden for many taxpayers and made the tax rules clearer, encouraging investments in stocks and bonds.

 The flat tax aims to lighten and clarify the French tax landscape